TV 2 Direkte

-TV 2 Direkte (English: TV 2 Live) is a Norwegian terrestrial television channel.
+TV 2 Direkte (English: TV 2 Direct) is a Norwegian terrestrial television channel.
 Its headquarters are located in Bergen.
 TV 2 began test broadcasting on 13 November 1991, and a year later, it was officially launched on 5 September 1992, becoming Norway's first commercial free-to-air television channel.
 In 1992, TV 2 A/S was admitted as full active member of the European Broadcasting Union.

 As is common with television (and cinema) in Norway, most foreign-language shows and segments of local programmes with foreign language dialogues (e.g. interviews with foreigners) are subtitled in Norwegian, not dubbed (with a notable exception being children's programmes).
 Since 2012, TV 2 has been owned by one of its co-founders, the Danish media company Egmont Group.

 The channel was renamed from TV 2 to TV 2 Direkte in 2023, in an attempt to differentiate it from their streaming service TV 2 Play (not to be confused for the Danish service with the same name).
-Although direkte means "Live", far from all programming on the channel is actually broadcast live.

 The channel was free-to-air on terrestrial TV from its launch date until 1 January 2010, when it became a pay-TV channel.
 On cable TV and satellite it was de facto a pay-TV channel from the start.